Sciencentistguy/rust-nix-shell/readme.md

 This program is intended for use on NixOS.
 If your system is not NixOS then I'd recommend using `rustup` instead of this --- unless you **know** that you want a nix-based rust environment, you probably don't.

-It produces a shell with a complete rust toolchain of the specified version (the most recent stable, by default).
-This is useful when you're working on a project that does not have nix development files in the repo, or if they are not compatible with a nix-based rust-analyzer installation.

 ## Dependencies

 This program shells out to `nix-shell`, finding it from `$PATH`.
 It also by default calls `zsh` from `$PATH`, but this is configurable